doko-desuka/plugin.program.orderfavourites/README.md

 # plugin.program.orderfavourites
-A simple Kodi add-on that lets you reorder entries in your favourites, to organise them.
+A simple Kodi addon that lets you reorder entries in your favourites, to organise them.
 It works best with the Estuary skin (the default Kodi 17.6 skin).
 * Open the addon to view your favourites.
 * Mark an item by selecting it.
 * Select another item where you want to insert the previous one.